All Year: Yes

 Last Updated: January 19, 2018

 Set in acres of beautiful land with a Georgian/ Edwardian period house built in the 18th Century by Sir Richard Glyn.
 The Foundation (a charity) was set up to offer opportunities for profound learning and seeks to instil values of community, honesty and openness.

 We host national and international groups that facilitate learning in a range of personal and spiritual development subjects such as yoga, meditation, gongs/drumming, Zen meditation.

 Based on a small country estate, we have a Victorian walled garden, which is being developed over time into an oasis of food production and a wildlife haven.
-We have inherited a much neglected garden and a lot of the work this year is in restoration, as well as trying to build new areas and grow new things in a more natural, sustainable and friendly manner - including permaculture concepts.
+We have inherited a much neglected garden and a lot of the work this year is in restoration, as well as trying to build new areas and grow new things in a more natural, sustainable and friendly manner.

 We consider this to be a long term and exciting project.
-We have spent much of the time improving the soil and growing using permaculture/natural principles.
+We have spent much of the time improving the soil and growing using natural principles.
 There is always something to do!

 We love having creative people here design signs/posters/art and to help others to carry on learning and thinking.

 We grow many vegetables, herbs and flowers using organic gardening techniques.
-If you have gardening/ permaculture experience, these are very welcome and will be embraced.
+If you have gardening experience, this is very welcome and will be embraced.
 If not, a 'can do' attitude is all that is needed, and we can teach you!